ukrcode/postcss-boost-specificity/README.md

 ## How does it work?

-Basically it add additional selector to each of yours selectors to improve their weight.
+Basically it adds additional selector to each of your selectors to improve their weight.

 **Initial CSS:**